Skip to main content

 For more information on reformulation email dietaryhealthNI@food.gov.uk

-Making Food Better Tracking Survey
+Making Food Better Tracker Survey

-The Making Food Better Tracking Survey, previously known as the Eating Well Choosing Better (EWCB) Tracking Survey, collects information on Northern Ireland consumers’ perceptions of healthy eating, healthier options and reformulation, the use of traffic light labels and knowledge and understanding of the recommended daily calorie intake.
+The Making Food Better Tracker Survey, previously known as the Eating Well Choosing Better (EWCB) Tracking Survey, collects information on Northern Ireland consumers’ perceptions of healthy eating, healthier options and reformulation, the use of traffic light labels and knowledge and understanding of the recommended daily calorie intake.

 Resource to support food businesses with reformulation